flosrn/Flosrn/README.md

 ### I'm a modern web developer who love:

 - ⚡️ Anything that deals with javascript from near or far 😄
-- 🚀 The Next.js framework 😍
+- 🚀 The power and capabilities of Next.js framework
 - 📸 Photography
-- 💪🏻 Fitness
+- 🏋🏻‍♂️ Fitness
 - 🌱 Learning everything 🤣

 ---